msalemor/sk-rag-pattern/README.md

 The API allows for memories to be:

-- Insert memory
+- Insert
-- Recalled by collection name and memory ID
+- Recalled
 - Searched
   - For the passed query, find the nearest results by relevance and count limit
   - Augment the prompt with the embedded text result
   - Process the completion of the query and embedded text results
-- Deleted by collection name and memory ID
+- Deleted

 #### GET - /api/memory